CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/index.md

 ## Virus Simulation

-A classic simulation of the rate that a virus spreads in a network.
+A classic simulation of the rate that a virus spreads in a network.<br/>
 [Virus Simulation](./virus-sim.html)
+TODO - use a force-directed graph to rearrange the network.

 ## Sierpinski Fractal Triangle